andresg9108/manyp/README.md

 **http://localhost/myproject/web/**

-Also it is recommended to add the extension "Livereload" for "Google Chrome" or "Mozilla Firefox".
-This will tell these browsers to refresh the page the moment they detect a change, but always remember to run the "npm start" command and activate "Livereload" in your browser.
+It is also recommended to add the extension "Livereload" for "Google Chrome" or "Mozilla Firefox".
+This will tell these browsers to refresh the page the moment they detect a change, but always remember to run the "npm start" command, prevent the browser from caching, and enable "Livereload" on it.

 - [Extension for Google Chrome.](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=es "Extension for Google Chrome.")
 - [Extension for Mozilla Firefox.](https://addons.mozilla.org/es/firefox/addon/livereload-web-extension "Extension for Mozilla Firefox.")